-Here you will find usual information if you're a student at the Department of economics
+Here you will find general information for students at the Department of Economics.

 Collect your exam

 Exams may be collected on Wednesdays at 12:30-14:30 at the course administrators office at the Department of Economics, Ulls house, 4th floor